SamOBrienOlinger/spoodle-space-pp5/README.md

       All HTML code was validated using [Nu Html Checker](https://validator.w3.org/nu/), except for

 ### [**Deployment**](#deployment)

 Heroku was used to deploy this project by the following these steps:

 1. Create or log in to your account on [Heroku.com](https://www.heroku.com/)
-2. Create a a unique app name and choose your region
+2. Create a unique app name and choose your region
 3. Click on create app
 4. Push your changes to GitHub
-5. Push the code to Heroku using the command git push heroku main
+5. Push the code to Heroku using the command git push Heroku main
 6. Log in to heroku.com and open the dashboard for your react application (remember this is separate from the DRF application that runs your API)
 7. Select the “Deploy” tab in the dashboard
 8. Scroll down to the bottom and then select “Deploy Branch”
 9. Wait for your build to complete (you can click “view build log” to watch the process in a larger window)
 10. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

 ### [**Technologies used**](#technologies-used)